-- Has a referral already been made by another Agency – multiple referrals may cause delays.
+- a referral hasn't already been made by another Agency, as multiple referrals may cause delays

-If the client is already homeless then the Council will investigate whether there is a local connection to the Borough of Brentwood.
-If there is not then we’ll refer them to the Local Authority where they do have a previous connection, unless they do not have one or it would not be safe.
+If the client is already homeless, we will investigate whether there is a local connection to the Borough of Brentwood.
+If there isn't then we’ll refer them to the Local Authority where they do have a previous connection, unless they don't have one or it would not be safe.

 Placement Policy 2020

 Brentwood Borough Council (the Council) has statutory and non-statutory duties to assist homeless households.
-The Council works hard to prevent homelessness, however not every prevention case is successful and some households will require temporary accommodation (TA).
+We work hard to prevent homelessness, however not every prevention case is successful and some households will require temporary accommodation (TA).

 TA is provided whilst a Part VII Housing Act 1996 (the Act) homeless application is being assessed.
 The legal term for this is ‘interim accommodation pending enquiries’ (as per s.188 of the Act).

-TA is also provided where a legal duty to provide permanent accommodation has been accepted by the Council and permanent accommodation is being sourced (as per s.193 of the Act).
-TA will also be provided in other circumstances where applicable (for example under the Severe Weather Emergency Protocol).
+TA is provided where a legal duty to provide permanent accommodation has been accepted by the Council and permanent accommodation is being sourced (as per s.193 of the Act).
+TA will also be provided in other circumstances where applicable, for example under the Severe Weather Emergency Protocol.

-The Council’s primary aim is to provide accommodation within the Borough of Brentwood whenever possible, but unfortunately this is not always achievable.
-The Council is dependent on actual accommodations being available, often at very short or no notice.
+Our primary aim is to provide accommodation within the Borough of Brentwood where possible, but unfortunately this is not always achievable.
+We're dependent on actual accommodations being available, often at very short or no notice.